 Bank Identification Numbers

-“Bank Identification Number,” or BIN, refers to the initial sequence of four to six numbers that appears on a credit card.
+“Bank Identification Number,” or BIN code, refers to the initial sequence of four to six numbers that appears on a credit card.
 The number is used to identify the card’s issuing bank or other financial institution.

 What Is a Bank Identification Number?

-The Bank Identification Number is a numbering convention developed to identify which particular institution issued a given credit card or other bank card, and what type of institution it is.
+The BIN (or bank identification code) is a numbering convention developed to identify which particular institution issued a given credit card or other bank card, and what type of institution it is.
 It’s essentially the bank’s calling card; each card-issuing bank has a unique BIN.

 To start, let’s look at the full set of numbers on the front of a typical bank card.
 This numbering system applies to credit/charge cards, debit cards, prepaid cards, and certain electronic benefit cards.
 For the purposes of this article, we lump them all together under the blanket term “payment card.”